votingworks/vxsuite/docs/modules.md

 notably working with ballot packages, dates, tallies, USB stick interfaces.

-## Apps
+## Frontends

-VotingWorks Apps are standalone programs that run as part of a VotingWorks component.
-They are organized inside the `/apps` directory.
+VotingWorks Frontends are standalone user-facing programs that run as part of a VotingWorks component.
+They are organized inside the `/frontends` directory.

-There are two kinds of apps: frontends, and modules.

-* Frontends correspond to components that are distinct to the user, for example "Precinct Scanner" is one frontend, and "BMD" is another.
+Frontends correspond to components that are distinct to the user, for example "Precinct Scanner" is one frontend, and "BMD" is another.

-* Modules (we may want to rename this) are services that run as part of individual components and provide functionality that may be used by more than one component.
-For example, "Module: Scan" is a service that interfaces with our scanning hardware, processes ballots, and produces cast-vote records.
-"Module: Scan" is used by two frontends:
-  "Precinct Scanner" and "Ballot Scanning Device" (which is our central scanner).

 ### Frontend: Ballot Activation System

 The vote-card encoding system used in vote-center configurations.